Register for Classes

 Students receiving tuition remission benefits from Johns Hopkins University should read the contract carefully.
 Call the Benefits Office to address any questions: 410-516-2000 or firstname.lastname@example.org.
 This form should be forwarded to the JHU Student Accounts office: (Mail) Garland Hall, Room B31, 3400 N. Charles St., Baltimore, MD 21218 (Fax) 410 516 4322.

 Students may elect to drop or withdraw from one or more course(s) for a variety of reasons.
 Refunds apply only to the tuition portion of a student’s charges, excluding the field trip, lab, or technical fees, and are calculated from the date the student’s written request for withdrawal is received in the Advanced Academic Programs Enrollment Office, The Johns Hopkins Bernstein Offit Building, 1717 Massachusetts Ave., N.W., Suite 101, Washington, D.C.
 20036-2001.
 The Add/Drop form can be found at the current student forms page.
-You may fax the form to 202-452-1970, email to email@example.com, mail to Johns Hopkins University, ATTN: Add/Drop, 1717 Massachusetts Ave NW, Suite 101, Washington, DC 20009, or drop it off in person at our enrollment office at 1717 Massachusetts Ave NW, Suite 101.
-Telephone, verbal or and email statements are not accepted.
+You may fax the form to 202-452-1970, submit the Online version, mail to Johns Hopkins University, ATTN: Add/Drop, 1717 Massachusetts Ave NW, Suite 101, Washington, DC 20009, or drop it off in person at our enrollment office at 1717 Massachusetts Ave NW, Suite 101.
+Telephone, verbal, or email statements are not accepted.
 Instructors or advisors never authorize or process withdrawals, though it is certainly courteous to inform the instructor of the intent to withdraw.
 Refunds are not granted to students suspended or dismissed for disciplinary reasons.

 Students who drop a course before or on the deadline for a 25% refund will not have that course listed on their official transcript.
 Students who drop a course anytime after the deadline for a 25% refund (receiving a 20% refund or less) will receive a “W” on their official transcript, indicating withdrawal from a course.